TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-4.md

     ![knn-problems-number-takes-over](knn-problems-number-takes-over.png)

    Well, you can easily tell that the instance is more likely to be an circle than a square.
 But the KNN algorithm thinks otherwise because it had taken the instance's 3 nearest neighbors and found 2 of them are square!
-So the algorithm wthenould think x as an square even though the instance is much closer to the only circle than to the two squares.
+So the algorithm would think x as an square even though the instance is much closer to the only circle than to the two squares.

    One way to avoid this is to use **Weighted-kNN**.